Internet 101 for Nick Saban, who just got his first email address

 First off, Coach, welcome to the world of instantaneous online communication.
-I’m sure you’ve already received a number of emails containing lists of funny SEC jokes, such as the one about how LSU fans don’t eat barbecued beans because they keep falling through the holes on the grill.
+I’m sure you already have received a number of emails containing lists of funny SEC jokes, such as the one about how LSU fans don’t eat barbecued beans because they keep falling through the holes on the grill.
 A classic of the genre, for sure.

-But the Internet is so much more than jokes about Ole Miss football (though that is a big part of it).
+But the Internet is so much more than jokes about Mississippi football (though that is a big part of it).
 Here, then, is a guide to this new online world you’re just beginning to explore.

 Twitter is a social networking platform in which users can post messages of up to 280 characters.
 These tweets, as the messages are known, can contain ardently held views, links to news stories you find interesting, and funny photos and videos: